If you struggle with depression, please don’t worry. Millions of people suffer from depression and don’t know how to deal with it.

 Journaling engages your feelings channeling them towards productive use rather than wasting them away on all the negative stuff in life.

-This exercise works primarily to lower stress levels by helping us learn how to cope with more positive emotions without letting them cloud out so much negativity into our lives.
+This exercise works primarily to lower stress levels by helping us learn how to cope with more positive emotions without letting them cloud out so much negativity in our lives.

 Also, it’s an efficient way of coping with stress and bad moods.